M.S. in Aerospace Engineering

 Applicants for admission to the MSAE Degree Program must meet the following criteria:

 - Provide evidence of an undergraduate Bachelor of Science degree in Aeronautical or Aerospace Engineering, or equivalent with a cumulative grade point average (CGPA) of 3.0 or higher, on a 4.0 scale.
-If earned in the United States, the degree must be from an ABET-accredited program.
+If earned in the United States, the degree must be from an ABET-accredited program (accredited by the Engineering Accreditation Commission, EAC).
 Applicants with graduate coursework must meet the established graduate transfer CGPA.
+Students with a Bachelor of Science or equivalent degree in other engineering disciplines, who otherwise meet the requirements for full admission, may also be admitted to the MSAE program.

 - Submit (3) letters of recommendation, including (2) from a recent instructor.